 Faulty intelligence analysis and estimates have led to too many political and military disasters.
 Part of it comes from processes that were not followed, wrong actions or judgements, or ambiguous jargon.
 But underlying these mistakes there’s a common theme: people in agencies are prone to group think and a failure to challenge the big assumptions.

 Group think besets all large organisations, especially those with long histories and a resistance to recruiting experienced people from other areas.
-With the intelligence profession, people die when it goes wrong.
+However, within the intelligence profession, people die when it goes wrong.

 Introverted thinking has improved in the past.
-Intelligence analysis, estimation and strategic notice has come a long way in the last 35 years.
+Intelligence analysis, estimation and strategic notice has come a long way since the 1990s.
 In 1996, improved practices were described by Michael Herman, an ex director of GCHQ.
-Since then an academic discipline of intelligence studies has developed: papers, books, conferences and university courses.
-The most recent publication was from Sir David Omand, another ex director of GCHQ.
-“How Spies Think” contains detailed guidelines for analysts.
-It’s also useful reading for the “customers” of intelligence product, in government and beyond.
+Since then an academic discipline of intelligence studies has developed with multiple books, conferences and university courses.

 Introverted thinking can be improved again.
 The customers of intelligence product should be increasingly critical and demanding.
-It’s in the self-interest of the intelligence services to support this, and it’s something that can be provided independently by the academics and think tanks and fiction writers.
-(See more in About Adrian.)
+It’s in the self-interest of the intelligence services to support this, and it’s something that can be provided independently by the academics and think tanks.
+It can also be provided by fiction writing, as on this website – see my stories.

 Artificial Intelligence is an essential part of processing raw intelligence, and it provides powerful research tools.
 For focussed tasks, it can outperform people.
 And for advanced technology states, it is cheaper than people.

+AI in intelligence analysis can collect and process relevant research fast, draft reports, and provide new insights.
+Human analysts can achieve more, and much faster.
 The ethical impact is risk.
 It’s not that there’ll be a Terminator (because even the best AI is narrow-minded).
 The dangers are that people trust it.
 For example, AI snoops on all of us.
-It identifies suspects to be put on “wolf lists” and then tracks them electronically without showing the evidence to humans.
-(If it showed the evidence, that would be breaking privacy laws.)
+It identifies suspects to be put on “wolf lists”.

 But:

-The AI systems are repeatedly tweaked to correct anomalies in their results.
-It produces a labyrinth of distorted logic.
+- The AI systems are repeatedly tweaked to correct anomalies in their results.
+It can produce a labyrinth of distorted logic.

-AI systems are focussed on a single measure of success.
+- Each AI system is focussed on a single measure of success.
 In the human world, success is dependent on many things, and we change our minds about what those should be.
+(Despite multiple films and stories, “General AI” doesn’t exist, even in the laboratory.
+AI is narrow.)

 Introverted thinking has improved in the past.
 The intelligence profession has repeatedly fluctuated between overdependence on technology and underplaying human intelligence.
 Events like 9/11 triggered adjustments.